rosacry/Mapperatorinator/README.md

 ## Web UI (Recommended)

-For a more user-friendly experience, we recommend using the Web UI.
+For a more user-friendly experience, consider using the Web UI.
 It provides a graphical interface to configure generation parameters, start the process, and monitor the output.

 ### 1. Prerequisites